learn-co-students/kwk-l1-find-missing-pet-kwk-students-l1-stl-061818/README.md

 You just began your job as Web Developer at the Animal Sanctuary, and they aren't very good at organizing the photos of their favorite alumni animals.
 Somehow all photos ended up in the wrong folders!
 It's your job to move through their directory structure and put the animals in their right place.
 The photos have been named really well, so figuring out their correct location shouldn't be too tricky.

 Because you're a legit programmer, you know the most efficient way is to navigate the directories in the command line.
-Use your bash command line skills to move the photos into their correct folders!
+Use your bash command line skills to move the photos into their correct folde
 As a refresher, here's a list of commands to help you with this task:

 `pwd` print working directory - shows you where you are